If you’re looking for remote translation jobs, then you’ve landed on the right page.

 Final Thoughts On Home Based Translation Jobs

-I hope this list will help you land a home based translation job.
+I hope this list will help you land a remote translation job.

 Make sure you send a cover letter along with your resume when applying for remote jobs.
 Simply sending a CV and hoping to get a call back is really not a great way to show the company that you are interested in their job.